pluslatte/helium-nixos-config/README.md

 - Stylix

 ## Note
-The following instructions are directed primarily to me, in case I have amnesia.
+- The following instructions are directed primarily to me, in case I have amnesia.
+- The reason most of the content in this repository is written in English is so that I don't have to worry about working in a terminal environment, and because it is simply a pain to type Japanese in vim.

 ## Usage
 - Ensure you have a NixOS system with login-able user named `latte`.